-Note the following details of the code protection feature on Microchip devices:
+Note the following details of the code protection feature on Microchip products:

-- Microchip products meet the specifications contained in their particular Microchip Data Sheet. - Microchip believes that its family of products is secure when used in the intended manner and under normal conditions. - There are dishonest and possibly illegal methods being used in attempts to breach the code protection features of the Microchip devices.
-We believe that these methods require using the Microchip products in a manner outside the operating specifications contained in Microchip's Data Sheets.
-Attempts to breach these code protection features, most likely, cannot be accomplished without violating Microchip's intellectual property rights. - · Microchip is willing to work with any customer who is concerned about the integrity of its code. - Neither Microchip nor any other semiconductor manufacturer can guarantee the security of its code.
-Code protection does not mean that we are guaranteeing the product is "unbreakable."
+- Microchip products meet the specifications contained in their particular Microchip Data Sheet. - Microchip believes that its family of products is secure when used in the intended manner, within operating specifications, and under normal conditions.

+- Microchip values and aggressively protects its intellectual property rights.
+Attempts to breach the code protection features of Microchip product is strictly prohibited and may violate the Digital Millennium Copyright Act. - Neither Microchip nor any other semiconductor manufacturer can guarantee the security of its code.
+Code protection does not mean that we are guaranteeing the product is "unbreakable".
 Code protection is constantly evolving.
-We at Microchip are committed to continuously improving the code protection features of our products.
-Attempts to break Microchip's code protection feature may be a violation of the Digital Millennium Copyright Act.
-If such acts allow unauthorized access to your software or other copyrighted work, you may have a right to sue for relief under that Act.
+Microchip is committed to continuously improving the code protection features of our products.